rahul97jp/RAG-app/README.md

 RAG application built using LangChain, integrating chat history.
-Persisted the chat histories in an SQLite database using SQLAlchemy.
+Persisting the chat history in an SQLite database using SQLAlchemy.